Contact person

 Forskare

-The project involves two well-established innovation environments, Wargön Innovation (textile) and RISE (AI and IoT, UX, LCA), together with needs owners such as the Red Cross, Myrorna, BjörkåFrihet, Texaid, HackYourCloset and ShareTex.
+The project involves two well-established innovation environments, Wargön Innovation, and RISE.
+We are fortunate to partner with various partners in the second-hand clothing industry including the Red Cross, Myrorna, BjörkåFrihet, Texaid, MiniKit, and ShareTex.

 FAIR